 1.2.
-Variables and assignments#
+Variables and Assignments#

-An assignment statement has the form
+An assignment statement uses the =

 1.2